josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 If the route does preload, it returns the observable returned by calling the loader function.
 If the route does not preload, it returns an `Observable` of `null`.

-In this sample, the  `preload()` method loads the route if the route's `data.preload` flag is truthy.
+In this sample, the  `preload()` method loads the route if the `data.preload` flag of the route is truthy.

-As a side-effect, `SelectivePreloadingStrategyService` logs the `path` of a selected route in its public `preloadedModules` array.
+As a side-effect, `SelectivePreloadingStrategyService` logs the `path` of a selected route in the associated public `preloadedModules` array.

-Shortly, you'll extend the `AdminDashboardComponent` to inject this service and display its `preloadedModules` array.
+Shortly, you will extend the `AdminDashboardComponent` to inject this service and display the associated `preloadedModules` array.

 But first, make a few changes to the `AppRoutingModule`.